 This unit traces the development of medicine, including aspects such as surgery, the work of key individuals such as Louis Pasteur and factors such as government and war that have caused or held back progress.

-Each unit is worth 25% of the qualification and the four units are split across exams, each 1 hour 45 minutes long.
+Each unit is worth 25% of the qualification and the four units are split across two exams, each two hours long.

 What is studied in KS5?